wilsonmar/wilsonmar.github.io/_posts/2019-04-15-devops-job-tasks.md

 6. <a href="#AppInfra">Implement application infrastructure</a>
 7. <a href="#feedback">Implement continuous feedback</a>
 <br /><br />
-Click on each link for its <strong>job tasks, detailed below</strong>.
+(Click on each link for its <strong>job tasks, detailed below</strong>.)

+## Amazon's DevOps Professional Exam

+Compare against the "domains" in Amazon's <a target="_blank" href="https://aws.amazon.com/certification/certified-devops-engineer-professional">AWS Certified DevOps Engineer – Professional Complete Exam: DOP-C01</a>:

+1. SDLC Automation (22%)
+2. Configuration Management and Infrastructure as Code (19%)
+3. Monitoring and Logging (15%)
+4. Policies and Standards Automation (10%)
+5. Incident and Event Response (18%)
+6. High Availability, Fault Tolerance, and Disaster Recovery (10%)
+<br /></br />

+These I call <strong>"processes"</strong>.

+## Testing and other habits (values)

-The word "testing"  is not among the titles above, perhaps because testing is pervasive, along with other "habits".
+The word "testing" is not among the items above, perhaps because testing is pervasive, along with other "habits":

-## DevOps habits (values)

 1. Team Autonomy and Enterprise Alignment
 2. Rigorous Management of Technical Debt